 Implementation Strategies:

-- Develop comprehensive playbooks for common scenarios
+- Develop comprehensive playbooks for common scenarios.

-- Implement AI-driven and software automations can facilitate delegation without your direct involvement
+- Implement AI-driven and software automations can facilitate delegation without your direct involvement.

-- Train team members to make decisions based on established criteria
+- Train team members to make decisions based on established criteria.

 Pitfalls to Avoid: